 Ecology studies relationships and interconnections.
 In this course, students focus on the interdependence of living marine organisms (biotic factors) and their ocean environment (abiotic factors) and how energy flows through Earth’s systems and connects us to all living things.
 Topics interwoven throughout the course include: biodiversity, food webs, population biology, predation, competition, symbiosis, climate change, and human impacts while closely analyzing coral reefs, kelp forests, sharks, and whales.
 We use collaborative modeling, experimental design, current research, and field experiences to deepen our understanding of ecological concepts.
-Field trip experiences to places such as New England Aquarium and/or a Whale Watch help support our learning by exposing students to real-world marine research.
+The class will also engage in a field experience on a whale watch boat to expose students to real-world field based ocean research.

 Prerequisites: Chemistry Foundations and Biology Foundations.